Kratom Introduction: Everything You Need to Know About Kratom

 An extraordinary natural herb (of sorts), gifted to us by mother nature that is stubbornly putting up a plucky fight against possibly harmful discomfort-relieving chemicals sometimes produced by big pharma.

-People have been using this leaf as a staple discomfort reliever in Asia for a very long time - hundreds of years, in fact - but recently, this little miracle leaf is becoming popular in the west, with people who are nervous about succumbing to addiction from the strong, possibly dangerous drugs dispensed so freely.
+People have been using this leaf as a staple discomfort reliever in Asia for a very long time - hundreds of years, in fact - but recently, this little miracle leaf is becoming popular in the west.

 While Kratom is not a reasonable alternative to carefully engineered pharmaceutical treatments, some people actually favour Kratom (and other natural products), over-prescription medicine.
 This is not something we would encourage or recommend, however.
 Professional medical advice should, of course, always be fully complied with.

-Welcome, in case you didn't guess, to the wonderous thing that is Mitragyna Speciosa or, to use its more commonly known name, Kratom.
+Welcome, in case you didn't guess, to the guide about Mitragyna Speciosa or, to use its more commonly known name, Kratom.
 Through this post, we are going to be looking at a brief history of kratom.
 With kratom consumption on the rise, let's also look at a few key points you probably need to be aware of.

 What Is Kratom?